 The Bill will introduce averaging accounting to the NZ ETS for post-1989 forests.
-Averaging accounting will be optional for forests registered from 1 January 2019, and mandatory from 1 January 2021.
+Averaging accounting will be optional for forests registered from 1 January 2019 to 31 December 2022, and mandatory from 1 January 202123.
 Post-1989 forests registered before 1 January 2019 will stay on the existing stock change accounting approach.

 Averaging accounting means that forest owners will earn units up until their forest has reached an age equivalent to its long-term average level of carbon storage.
-This will be administratively simpler, and will increase the number of units that forest owners can
+This will be administratively simpler, and will increase the number of units that forest owners can trade at low risk, encouraging them to plant new forests.
+Increased rates of afforestation will help New Zealand meet its emission reduction targets.